Symphony No. 1 (Mendelssohn)

 Symphony No. 1 in C minor, Op.
 11, is a work by Felix Mendelssohn, completed on 31 March 1824, when the composer was only 15 years old.
 The autograph score was published in 1831.

 History

-The work was premièred at a private gathering on 14 November 1824 to honor his sister Fanny Mendelssohn's 19th birthday.
+The work premièred at a private gathering on 14 November 1824 to honor his sister Fanny Mendelssohn's 19th birthday.
 Its public première occurred on 1 February 1827, with the Leipzig Gewandhaus Orchestra performing.